Behind Blue Eyes: In other media

 In the WB television series Buffy the Vampire Slayer, the episode "Where the Wild Things Are" (2000) features the character Rupert Giles (Anthony Stewart Head) singing a cover of the song.

 A cover was used in the FX television series, Legion, in season 2, episode 11.
 The show's creator, Noah Hawley, sings the track with Jeff Russo on backing vocals as well as any instruments used in the song.
 However, in the context of the show, Dan Stevens and Navid Negahban sing the song in English and Persian.

+In Diablo IV: Vessel of Hatreds live action trailer, pop singer Camila Cabello covers "Behind Blue Eyes", exclusively premiered by Rolling Stone.

 Limp Bizkit version

 "Behind Blue Eyes" was covered by American rap rock group Limp Bizkit.
 It was released in 2003 as a single from their album Results May Vary.
 Limp Bizkit's arrangement is notable for featuring a Speak & Spell during the bridge.
 This, together with a new verse and an extra chorus, replaces the rock theme of the Who's version.
 The song is followed by a hidden track titled "All That Easy", after a few seconds of silence, making the total length 5:58.
 However, the hidden track is not featured in the single release.

-Although the cover received mainly negative reviews and reached only number 71 on the US Billboard Hot 100, it was more successful worldwide.
+Although the cover received mainly negative reviews, it reached number 71 on the US Billboard Hot 100 and was successful worldwide.
 It reached number one in the Czech Republic and Sweden and charted within the top three in Austria, Denmark, Germany, and Norway.
 Elsewhere in Europe, it became a top-twenty hit in Belgium, France, the Netherlands, and Switzerland while peaking at number 18 on the UK Singles Chart.
 In Australasia, it reached number four in Australia and number five in New Zealand.